NguyenTran88/lambda_reminder/README.md

 ## Prerequisites

 ### 1. AWS Lambda Setup
-Ensure you have an AWS Lambda function configured and attached with the necessary permissions:
+Ensure you have an AWS Lambda function configured and attached with the necessary permissions if applicable As of now, we use SMTP (Simple Mail Transfer Protocol) to send email notifications; make sure you obtain the necessary credentials and set them up as environment variables on Lambda
-- Access to invoke other services (e.g., SES for email sending).
-- Access to S3 (if applicable) or other AWS services used by the function.
+Make sure you have access to the Composite which is connected to the User Microservice as well as Reminder Microservice.

 ### 2. Python Dependencies
 Install dependencies using the `requirements.txt` file: